 Quick Answer (TL;DR)

+The AI PM Handbook covers the full AI product lifecycle in depth.
 U.S.I.D.O. is a structured AI product management methodology organized around five phases: Understand (the problem, users, and data landscape), Specify (model requirements, success metrics, and acceptance criteria), Implement (data pipelines, model training, and integration), Deploy (staged rollouts with monitoring), and Optimize (continuous improvement through data feedback loops).
-It exists because traditional product frameworks assume deterministic software -- they break down when your product's core behavior is probabilistic.
+It exists because traditional product frameworks assume deterministic software.
+They break down when your product's core behavior is probabilistic.

 What Is the U.S.I.D.O.
 Framework?